-We also focus on renewing more than 1,400 miles of pipe and dozens of pump stations and storage facilities that help deliver water to our community.
-Aging infrastructure is an issue for utilities across the nation, and KUB has successfully accelerated our rate of replacement for older pipes under Century II, our system replacement and maintenance program.
+We also focus on renewing the more than 1,400 miles of pipe and dozens of pump stations and storage facilities that help deliver water to our community.
+Aging infrastructure is an issue for utilities across the nation, and KUB addresses that problem with our Century II system replacement and maintenance program.
 KUB replaces 1 percent of our water system per year with pipe that has an average life of 100 years, which keeps us on a sustainable cycle.